All Episodes

 And I don't know what it is about the human condition.

-Is that there is there's this ridiculous appeal, and I understand it on the one hand.
+And I understand it on the one hand.

-Everything is gonna be free.
+Everything is going to be free.

-We're gonna give you college loan forgiveness.
+We're going to give you college loan forgiveness.

-We're gonna guarantee you a job.
+We're going to guarantee you a job.

-We're gonna guarantee you a wage.
+We're going to guarantee you a wage.

-We're gonna guarantee you a vacation.
+We're going to guarantee you a vacation.

-We're gonna guarantee you help healthy food.
+We're going to guarantee you healthy food.

-They're gonna push everybody, just like everybody's leaving New York and New Jersey and California, they're all gonna leave the United States next.
+They're going to push everybody, just like everybody's leaving New York and New Jersey and California.

-Everybody, who's the billionaire that left recently?
+Anybody, who's the billionaire that left recently?

-There's some billionaire guy, I think went to New Zealand.
+There's some billionaire guy, I think, went to New Zealand.

 There's a big story.

-I guess they rich people aren't stupid.
+I guess rich people aren't stupid.

 And yet this is the bastion of freedom.

-And you look at you put all these things together and you say, well, it couldn't happen here.
+And you look at, you put all these things together and you say, well, it couldn't happen here.

 All of it happened.